Resdayn-RP/vectors/README.md

 return functionTable
 ```

-Now you can benefit from the vectors library from the positional data from tes3mp.
+Now you can benefit from the vectors library using the positional data from tes3mp.